 Food-wise, the cocktail menu deserves a shout-out.
 If you want a classy night out, go for their quirky alcoholic beverage with equally cute names.
 For instance, get a shot of the summary' Sound of Ukelele series'.
-The refreshing sounding Smoke Break is included, with orange-infused Mezcal and ginger ale.
+The refreshing-sounding Smoke Break includes orange-infused Mezcal and ginger ale.

 The menu is international, so if you want more local favourites such as Singapore Laksa or prefer Western burgers, they have it too.
 We recommend trying the savoury Hoisin duck flat bread, a fusion East-meets-West menu item.

 Amber Ember is a quiet cafe in Singapore in the northeast neighbourhood.
 Relatively near an MRT, this is great for those who don't want to travel too far.
 It's a highly serene restaurant; you need to walk a short distance to a somewhat run-down office building before stumbling upon the pastel pink signboard.

 Inside, think pink-hued walls, pared-down furniture and expansive windows that let a lot of natural light.
 While it is not a work-friendly cafe with wifi and power plug, we believe it's a great place to grab a book and relax for the day.